SuperVK/sparse-image-repr-bep/bep.typ

 For the initialization, we use a hyperparameter for the number of Gaussians that will be spawned.
 The color parameters of $phi_0$ will be initialized with a normal distribution $N(0,1)$, for $phi_1$ and $phi_2$, this is $N(0,0.1)$.
 I.e. $c^(0 j)_k ~ N(0, 1)$ and $c^(i j)_k ~ N(0, 1)$ for $i in {1,2}$.
 This prevents the first and second orders from being too active.
 The position of the Gaussians is also initialized with $N(0,1)$.
 The rotational parameter $r$ is generated between 0 and $2 pi$ uniformely.
 The scaling parameters are also generated with $N(0,1)$ but immediately shifted down by $-4$, in other words $s_1, s_2 ~ N(-4, 1)$.
 If this is not done, the Gaussians will overlap too much and fight against each other, resulting in streaks.
 This can be seen in @initialization.

 #figure(
-  caption: [Comparing the different intialization techniques.
-Both representation use 1500 Gaussians, 100x100.], grid(
+  caption: [Comparing the different initialization techniques.
+Both representations use 1500 Gaussians, 100x100.], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),